Milosz-cat/Milosz-cat/README.md

 As I continue my academic journey, I'm actively seeking internship opportunities that will allow me to tackle real-world problems and apply my skills in a practical setting.
 I'm eager to learn, ready to overcome challenges, and excited to embark on new adventures in the tech industry.

-When I'm not immersed in code, I can be found scaling climbing walls, exploring new places, or engrossed in the latest cinema offerings.
+When I'm not immersed in code, I can be found scaling climbing walls, exploring new places or watching the latest movies in cinema.

 ![visitor badge](https://komarev.com/ghpvc/?username=Milosz-cat&label=Visits&color=green)